For Reviewers & Editors

 - Review results will be sent to the authors once the required reviews are completed.

-- Reviewers should post review results on the website of the Journal of Pharmacopuncture.
+- Reviewers should post review results on the post system of the Journal of Pharmacopuncture.
 Emails from reviewers and authors are considered as digital signatures.

 Article.
 4. Criteria for Review